HubRise/website/content/developers/api/en/customers.md

 Like catalogs, customer lists exist at either location or account level.

-Name unicity is ruled by the same constraints as catalogs:
+Name uniqueness is ruled by the same constraints as catalogs:

 - At the location level, customer lists are uniquely identified by their name.
 - An account level customer list cannot have the same name as another account or location level customer list.